 Last March, Ulysse Nardin has introduced its then-new Executive Dual Time GMT collection that featured an uncommon second time-zone display.
 While most currently available timekeepers with a GMT functionality usually employ a secondary hour-hand pointer that circles a 24-hour scale (with an optional city disk on the bezel), this one uses an indicator, which is not easier to grasp at a single glance but also takes a lot less space on the dial to ensure cleaner, more aesthetic look.

-Equipped with a digital second time-zone indicator at 9 o’clock, the Ulysse Nardin Dual Time series is considered to be the most user-friendly watch on the market, and justly so.
+Equipped with a digital second time-zone indicator at 9 o’clock, the Ulysse Nardin Dual Time series is the most user-friendly GMT watch on the market, and justly so.
 The lack of the secondary hour-hand makes the dial less cluttered and allows for fast time-zone changing with a push of a button (well, actually there are two buttons at 8 and 10 hours.)

 Well, the technology created by Ulysse Nardin’s master watchmaker Ludwig Oechslin -a person who brought us such technological marvels as the Freak, the Moonstruck, and, of course, the Trilogy of Time– has its drawbacks, too.
 For once, you won’t be able to set the right time if your business needs bring you to such areas as, say, Adelaide, Australia, or Kabul, Afghanistan, or Tehran, Iran, or Mumbai, India, and many other places where the local standard time zones are divided by 30 minute steps: you will have to move the minute hand by half-hour intervals, which can be annoying at times.

 Those minor nuisances aside, this is still the best GMT timepiece that money can buy, though.

 The Executive Dual Time sports the new UN-24 caliber, which is based on the ETA 2892-A2 movement and also powers their new Dual Time Ladies, 42 mm, and the Quadrato Dual Time.